wzszsw/sql-benchmark/README.md

 💡 **Contributions are welcome!** If you find better ways to optimize any framework's performance, please submit a pull request.
 Fair comparison benefits everyone in the community.

 ---

-## 📊 Overview

-This is a **standalone** comprehensive performance benchmark comparing **easy-query**, **JOOQ**, and **Hibernate** using JMH (Java Microbenchmark Harness).

-> **Talk is cheap, show me the code and benchmarks!**

-This project provides objective benchmark data to prove that easy-query is not just a JOOQ clone, but offers **exceptional performance advantages** across all scenarios - winning in 9 out of 10 benchmarks against both Hibernate and JOOQ, with particularly impressive results in complex queries (2.46-6.46x faster than Hibernate, 19-24x faster than JOOQ).

-### ✨ Standalone Project

-This benchmark can be run **independently** without the easy-query parent project:
-- ✅ No parent POM dependency
-- ✅ Self-contained configuration
-- ✅ Clone and run anywhere
-- ✅ All dependencies explicitly declared

 ## 🎯 Test Scenarios